BLSQ/orbf2/doc/capture-and-verify-process.md

 Things we are looking for:

-- Data should be versioned
+- Data should be versioned (S3 bucket is versioned)
-- Data should be protected
+- Data should be protected (S3 credentials are needed)
-- Data should be retrievable
+- Data should be retrievable (S3 credentials available on CI, read only!)

-What I'd propose is to have the capture phase (on a successfull run):

-- upload the individual files to S3
-- Have the S3 bucket be setup to be versioned
-- Zip all the files and upload to S3 (for easier access)

-On a verify phase the ENV will be checked for the URL of the zip:

-- Zip would be downloaded and extracted
-- Verify phase would run against those files
-- Verify phase gets run on CI and results are displayed there (careful about leaking data in a public CI)

-Todos:

-- [ ] 1 command to start a capture phase
-- [ ] 1 command to upload capture artefacts to S3
-- [ ] Verify phase gets added to rspec run
-- [ ] Verify phase can use uploaded data